heagleucsc/IntroToJavaWorkshop/README.md

  # Day 8: Methods and Project 1

  We will learn about methods and work on some CodingBat problems.
-W will also continue working on Project 1.
+We will also continue working on Project 1.

  <a href="https://codingbat.com/java">CodingBat</a><br>
  A website with coding problems